Oura Ring 5 vs. Fitbit: Top trackers compared

 Fitbit devices

-Oura Ring v Fitbit: Fitness tracking
+Oura Ring vs. Fitbit: Fitness tracking

 So we’ve established that these two trackers take very different forms, so how do they compare in terms of what they can measure?
 Well, both capture similar metrics from their PPG sensors, which are used to monitor sleep, activity, stress, and wellness.

-Sleep tracking is a big factor of both platforms and here we have two excellent sleep trackers.
+Sleep tracking is a big factor of both platforms, and here we have two excellent sleep trackers.
 We’d say Oura has the edge, but Fitbit has always been a top sleep-tracking performer.

-Oura activity metrics:
+Some of Oura activity metrics:

 - Readiness scores